-The answer is that there was a gestation period that I reckon began with an International Symposium on Automatic Computing held in October 1955 in Darmstadt.
+The answer is that there was a gestation period that began with the International Symposium on Automatic Computing held in October 1955 in Darmstadt.
 Several speakers proposed the need of a single universal, machine-independent, algorithmic language.
 The first of a succession of committees started work on this.
 Contact was sought, and found, with like-minded workers in the United States.
 It was a joint European/US committee that met in Zürich and agreed on criteria for such a language.
 A document was produced that was sufficiently detailed to merit the name of Algol 58.

 Publication of this report aroused interest in further development of the language.
 Peter Naur was among the new members that joined the Algol committee.
 Algol 58 was in need of further development.
 Many new ideas were proposed.
 In several ways the committee was advancing beyond the most advanced existing ideas and beyond their own intellectual grasp.

 And the committee was floundering.
 Naur, though the new kid on the block, saw the need for a structured discussion medium and created the Algol Bulletin.
 He started to consolidate results in the form of a language definition.
-He studied Backus’s formalism for syntax definition and applied it to the overburdened syntactic wishlist for the new language.
+He studied Backus’s formalism for syntax definition and applied it to the overburdened syntactic wish list for the new language.
 And got it ready just in time for handing out at the final design conference in January 1960 in Paris.
 No time for preparatory politics.